Alexandre-Borghi/yew-highlighting/README.md

 Add syntax highlighting to [Yew](https://yew.rs/) `html!` macros in Visual Studio Code.

+## ⚠️ Better Alternative ⚠️

+[@TechTheAwesome](https://github.com/TechTheAwesome) has since made [a more complete extension](https://github.com/TechTheAwesome/code-yew-server).
+Future progress will be made on this extension, so check it out!

 ## Features

 - Highlight `html!` macros using the XML syntax highlighting.
 This is still a